SeredaYehor/ovpn_server/README.md

 >
 >`./setupVpnServer`

-# !NOTE!
-If you accidentally deleted \"hosts\" file, you'll need to create new one and write **\"ansible_hosts=0.0.0.0\"** to it,  otherwise _SetupVPNServer_ script won't work properly.

 ## Setup CoreServer

-Before using _SetupClient_ script you should have .ovpn file from your OpenVPN-server, which could be created using _manageUser_ script with argument **<--add> or <--del>** and name of user.
+Before using _SetupClient_ script you should have server.ovpn file from your OpenVPN-server, which could be created using _manageUser_ script with argument **<--add> or <--del>** and name of user.
 For creating user with specified name, configure **./roles/UserManager/vars/main.yml** file by setting up correct **<openvpn_master_password>**.
 And the last, change port of cadvisor service in file **./roles/CoreServer/vars/main.yml**.
 After all tasks are